 - Encourage public visitors to utilize the parks and open space by implementing a series of scenic overlooks, informational signage, public art, and public visitor recreational facilities that provide a variety of educational, historical, natural and conservation programs.

-A public trail system, over three miles in length, links all the parks and open space areas of the Headlands.
+A public trail system, approximately three miles in length, links all the conservation parks and public open space areas of the Headlands.
 The system includes pedestrian trails, coastal and beach access, scenic overlooks, and the Nature Interpretive Center.
-The trails maximize public coastal access and ocean view opportunities.
-These trails implement the policies and guidelines of the Dana Point General Plan and provide a comprehensive system that reinforces the relationship between the Headlands, the beaches, the Harbor and the Pacific Ocean.
+The trails maximize public coastal access and ocean view opportunities, while conserving the extremely rare resources on the Headlands.
+These trails implement the policies and guidelines of the Dana Point General Plan and the Local Coastal Plan provide a comprehensive system that reinforces the relationship between the Headlands, the beaches, the Dana Point Harbor and the Pacific Ocean.

 |Trail and Park Hours

-The parks and trails can be reached either off of Green Lantern or at Dana Strand Rd., limited parking is available along these streets or at the Nature Interpretive Center parking lot.
+The parks and trails can be reached either off of Green Lantern or at Dana Strand Rd. (terminus of Selva Rd.), with limited parking available along these streets or at the Nature Interpretive Center parking lot.

-The trails will be open from 7 a.m. to sunset daily
+The trails are open from 7 a.m. to SUNSET daily

 Nature Interpretive Center

-The Nature Interpretive Center is located adjacent to the Headlands Conservation Park, at the terminus of Street of the Green Lantern.
-The facility includes educational, management and operational space designed as a visitor center for the open space parks.
+The Nature Interpretive Center is located adjacent to the CNLM Dana Point Preserve, at the terminus of Scenic Drive (Green Lantern becomes Scenic Drive).
+The facility includes educational, management and operational space designed as a visitor center for the Conservation Area.

 Center Hours: 10 am – 4 pm, everyday except closed on Mondays